The One – Act 1: Scene 1

 - As Aum pitch/intensity/volume increases accelerate the strobe light.

 - While the strobe and the Aum accelerate, enter Happy and Sad from either side of stage.
 Sufi Dancing: clockwise if left, anti-clockwise if right.

-- Aum and Strobe at medium pace continues; bring up light on center stage to dull but not stop strobe effect: Happy and Sad Sufi Dancing and Cosmic Laughter.
-[Lighting is crucial: the Mirror Screen must be the brightest light on stage by far; the light on center stage must be dim and directed so as not to compete with the Mirror/Screen.
+- Aum and Strobe at medium pace continues; bring up light on centre stage to dull but not stop strobe effect: Happy and Sad Sufi Dancing and Cosmic Laughter.
+[Lighting is crucial: the Mirror Screen must be the brightest light on stage by far; the light on centre stage must be dim and directed so as not to compete with the Mirror/Screen.
 (Even perhaps tinted gold to contrast with the pure white light of the mirror screen. ) The stage lights grow brighter slowly to further make strobe effect tolerable and more background]

 - Happy and Sad, collect to roll out the earth from below the mirror, while throwing confetti’s.
-They Dance around it three times throwing confetti as if baptizing it, then walk back to mirror.
+They Dance around it three times throwing confetti as if baptising it, then walk back to mirror.

 - Happy and Sad facing each other with Mirror/Screen platform in between.
 Throwing confetti on the raised platform in front of the Mirror/Screen as they kneel.

 - Enter ‘The One’ from under and behind the Mirror Screen.
 Live picture of bare feet stepping on Black and White Confetti on screen if there is a projector.

 - The 3 walk in triangle formation from the platform to centre stage to Pillow and Earth Set-up, Earth in centre.
 Happy and Sad Kneel to throw Confetti into the central Space and over Earth.